7 Tips for Supporting a Partner with Anxiety

-Zayn Malik showed true courage when he recently announced he was bowing out from performing at the Capital Summertime Ball because of extreme anxiety.
+Zayn Malik showed true courage when he recently announced he was bowing out from performing at the Capital Summertime Ball because of high anxiety.
 Unlike other celebs who go to rehab for "exhaustion" or have their publicists issue statements that everything is just peachy, Malik unapologetically explained his mental illness.

 "Unfortunately, my anxiety that has haunted me throughout the last few months has gotten the better of me," he tweeted.
 "With the magnitude of the event, I have suffered the worst anxiety of my career."
 He ended with a plea for empathy from his fans and others who've suffered from the paralyzing condition.
-(Malik isn't the only celebrity opening up about mental health; Kristen Bell recently shared What It's Really Like to Live with Depression and Anxiety.)
+(Malik isn't the only celebrity opening up about mental health; Kristen Bell recently shared what it's really like to live with depression and anxiety.)

 Malik's bravery and honesty were refreshing, but the icing on the cake was the reaction of his girlfriend, model Gigi Hadid.
 She tweeted her public support, writing,"Your honesty last night proved what you're all about, being real.
 Human recognizes human...
 Those who can find compassion now are the ones that deserve to watch you continue to grow.
 We are all here to support you and make each experience easier."
 (Hadid is never afraid to speak her mind-did you read what she had to say about Instagram body shamers?)

-If your significant other is depressed or anxious about a certain event, you may be able to help them through it—but if it becomes chronic, they may need a professional therapist.
+If your significant other is feeling anxious about one particular event, you may be able to help them through it.
+(These Anxiety-Reducing Solutions for Common Worry Traps May Help.)
+But if you're dating someone with anxiety that's become chronic, they may need a professional therapist.
 Not sure how to have that conversation?
-"Simply say, 'I'm worried about you, you seem really anxious lately and I want you to to know you don't have to suffer alone'," Lombardo explains.
-(Here's How to Find a Therapist to Deal with Your (or Their) Issues.)
+Lombardo suggests saying something like, 'I'm worried about you, you seem really anxious lately and I want you to to know you don't have to suffer alone'.
+Would you consider talking to someone?'
+(PS: These Tips Can Help You Find the Right Therapist.)

 If your loved one is deep into an anxiety attack, they may not be capable of making rational decisions, much less remembering things like appointment times or medications.
-You can be an integral part of their treatment plan and the therapist can also help you balance the needs of your partner with your own needs.
+You can be an integral part of their treatment plan and the therapist can also help you balance the needs of your partner with your own needs, says Lombardo.